 In Year 8, students will study two elective subjects (one per semester) and study these subjects in depth.
 Students will complete all elective subjects over the course of Years 7 and 8.
-Students involved in the AVID program or with the Band will only study one elective.

 Costs for some Elective Subjects

 Parents / Guardians and students should be aware that some of the electives require payment of a materials cost.